tornadocash/docs/circuits.md

 ## Circuits

-With that understanding of ZK proving circuits well-in-hand, let's delve into how Tornado.cash uses some very simple circuits to enable you to privately and permissionlessly obscure the relationship between your deposit and withdrawal transactions on a public blockchain network, and then to later prove things *about* the relationship between your deposit and withdrawal (e.g. how long you waited before withdrawing).
+With that understanding of ZK proving circuits well-in-hand, let's delve into how Tornado.cash uses some relatively simple circuits to enable you to privately and permissionlessly obscure the relationship between your deposit and withdrawal transactions on a public blockchain network, and then to later prove things *about* the relationship between your deposit and withdrawal (e.g. how long you waited before withdrawing).

+Tornado.cash is best understood as having two separate major components.

-### Core Deposit Contracts
+### Core Deposit Circuit

+The core deposit circuit is what most users interact with, proving that a user has created a commitment representing the deposit of some corresponding asset denomination, that they haven't yet withdrawn that asset, and that they know the secret that they supplied when generating the initial commitment.

 [\[Read more...\]](circuits/deposit.md)

 ### Anonymity Mining

+The anonymity mining circuits form the basis for the [Anonymity Mining](anonymity-mining.md) program, which incentivizes users to leave their deposits in the contract for longer periods of time, so as to ensure that the Tornado.cash deposit pools maintain a large number of active deposits (thus increasing [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) for other users).

 [\[Read more...\]](circuits/anonymity-mining.md)